R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 also exposes some other header fields:

 1. A _topic_.
 This can be used to distinguish between different streams of mail from the same client.
-It's a string and can be thought of as equivalent to a URL path or port number.
+It's a string and can be thought of as equivalent to an email subject.
 Topics are scoped per-sender and are not global.
 The client can send multiple streams of related mail by using a different topic for each stream, and it can do this concurrently.
+The topic is not parsed by Conclave and should be unique across time to avoid replay attacks: a good value might thus contain a random UUID.
+Topics may be logged and used by your software to route or split mail streams in useful ways.
 1. The _sequence number_.
 Starting from zero, this is incremented by one for every mail delivered on a topic.
 Conclave will automatically reject messages if this doesn't hold true, thus ensuring to the client that the stream of related mail is received by the enclave in the order they were sent, and that the host is unable to re-order or drop them.